Heart Healthy Cooking

 Similarly, foods that are pickled, smoked, or are served with soy sauce mean that the food is higher in sodium.
 (Ask for sodium-reduced soy sauce.)

-Portion sizes in restaurants are often large, so share or take half of your meal home for tomorrow’s lunch or dinner.
+Portion sizes in restaurants are often large, so keep half of your meal for tomorrow’s lunch or dinner.

 Keep dessert light and simple, such as fresh fruit.
-If you can't resist a rich dessert, indulge occasionally or share it with your tablemates.
+If you can't resist a rich dessert, indulge occasionally or share it with your family.

 Try these tips for getting more healthy produce into your diet.